Mexican Heather – Cuphea hyssopifolia [KYOO-fee-uh, hiss-sop-ih-FOH-lee-uh] is a small shrub belonging to the Lythraceae

 - The lance-shaped leaves are evergreen, remaining on the shrub year-round.

 - The glossy green leaves may reach up to ¾” inch long.

 Flowering and Fragrance

-The trumpet-shaped Mexican heather flowers with six petals and green calyx tubes arrive in the summer.
+The trumpet-shaped Mexican heather purple flowers with six petals and green calyx tubes arrive in the summer.

 The purple or lavender petals often attract butterflies and hummingbirds.

 Light and Temperature

-Grow Mexican heather in sunny locations.
+Grow Mexican heather in sunny locations with warm climates.
 It can tolerate high summer heat and full sun.

 The planting location for outdoor plants should receive several hours of direct sunlight in the afternoon and partial shade for part of the day.